cirving13/haskell-blog/RECURSION/RECURSION.md

 ### Accumulators

-Accumulators are functions take a number n, and returns a function that takes another number i and returns a functions that takes another number i and return n incremented by i.
-This is basically another way of implementing a recursive functioin.
+Another way of implementing recursive functions is with accumulators.
+In an acccumulator, you can accumulate some result, which is done in the example below.
 ```
 fac n = aux n 1
     where
       aux n acc
-        | n <= 1 = acc  --returns a constant value
+        | n <= 1 = acc  --if n<=1 then we return our acc
-        | otherwise = acc (n-1) (n*acc)  --direct recursive call, this is a tail recursive function; which won't call a stack overflow
+        | otherwise = acc (n-1) (n*acc)  --we update n (we decrement n by one) and multiply the acc by n.

 ```

-The same thing in Java...
+The same thing in Java (using imperative programming)...

 ```
 fac n;